 Naturally, with a build of this size, we’ve had a few minor delays, and the recent snow didn’t help.
-However, work is now nearing completion and we are aiming to be open to the public in June.
+However, work is now nearing completion and we are aiming to be open this summer.
 You’ve probably seen that some of the hoarding boards are already coming down and the area is starting to be landscaped.

 If you are a regular visitor, you’ll notice a new modern extension to the chapel.
 This will contain a refreshment bar and toilets for visitors.
 It will be shortly clad in oak, which will complement the chapel.